rubyforgood/human-essentials/CONTRIBUTING.md

 12. **Create a pull request** and indicate the addressed issue in the title

 ## Issues
+Please feel free to contribute!
+While we welcome all contributions to this app, pull-requests that address outstanding Issues *and* have appropriate test coverage for them will be strongly prioritized.
+In particular, addressing issues that are tagged with the next milestone should be prioritized higher.

 All work is organized by issues.
 [Find issues here.](https://github.com/rubyforgood/human-essentials/issues)